| Author |

 Oh, now suddenly...

 On the other hand, this could be a safety precaution.
-If the system for soot loading fails (due to a faulty differential pressure sensor, for example), which happens frequently:evil:, the regeneration after a driving cycle provides the security to continue driving.
-VW assumed a high level of soot, therefore only 380km.
-Basically, it's better to regenerate more often than to have to replace the DPF under warranty.
+If the system for measuring soot load fails (e.g., due to a faulty differential pressure sensor, or other reasons), which happens frequently , the regeneration based on mileage provides the assurance of being able to continue driving.
+VW assumed a high soot load, which is why the range is only 380 km.
+Following the principle: It's better to regenerate the DPF more often than to have to replace it under warranty.

-You have to accept the side effects of oil dilution, but you also know how to mitigate them.
+You're aware of the side effects of diluting the oil, but you also know how to minimize them.

 2010 Caddy kombi life 103 tdisg6 BMM KXW